funnydog/quotedb/README.md

   * **!quote \<id\>** prints the quote associated with the given id;
   * **!addquote \<text\>** adds a new quote to the database.

+In lurking mode only **!addquote** works, and any output is not echoed on the channel but printed on the screen instead.

 You can unload and therefore disable the script any time using the irssi command `/script unload quotes`.

 ## License